sichumon/free-index-funds-books/README.md

 Free Books and Videos on Index Funds/Index Fund Investing

-# Curriculum
+# Curriculum/Recommended
-Here's a short curriculum to read selected books on index investing:
+Here's a short curriculum to read selected books on index investing if you are new to index funds:
 ```coming soon```

 # Free Books/Videos